tdeleon/Relax/Documentation/Sections/Making Requests.md

 To make requests, implement the `ServiceRequest` protocol.

 #### About the protocol
 Use this protocol to define requests, which can be any of the `HTTPRequestMethod` types.
-The `ServiceRequest.requestType` is the only property that you must provide a value for- all others provide a default implementation.
+The `ServiceRequest.httpMethod` is the only property that you must provide a value for- all others provide a default implementation.

 Requests can be customized with: